Murder in New York law: First-degree murder

 A defendant under the age of 18 cannot be charged with first-degree murder.
 First-degree murder is punishable by 20 to 40 years in prison, or life imprisonment without the possibility of parole.
 The death penalty was ruled unconstitutional in New York under People v.
 LaValle in 2004.

 Second-degree murder

 Second-degree murder is the second most serious homicide offense in New York.
 It is defined as when someone commits an intentional killing without a felony under New York's felony murder rule, or an unintentional killing which either exhibits a "depraved indifference to human life" or an unintentional killing caused by the commission or attempted commission of a felony under New York's felony murder rule.

-Second-degree murder is punishable by 15 years to life-with-parole after 25 years, or life-without-parole if the victim was under 14.
+Second-degree murder is punishable by a minimum of 15 years in prison to a maximum of life in prison with the possibility of parole after 25 years.
+However, if the victim was under the age of 14, the maximum sentence is life in prison without the possibility of parole.

 Felony murder rule

 In the state of New York, the common law felony murder rule has been codified in New York Penal Law § 125.25.
 The New York version of the rule provides that a death occurring during the commission of certain felonies, without the intent to kill, becomes second degree murder, and with intent to kill, becomes first degree murder.